ftc13184-SK/APCSA-Project/_pages/gratitudeList.md

 - Make a schedule right after school including daily and weekly assignments
 - Go outside and get away from technology more (go on walks or exersize)
 - Spend more time with family and friends

+## Monthly Happiness Scale
+- September: So far pretty happy for some reason.
+Looking forward to spending more time with friends and reading a book that I just got.
+Stressed about college apps and getting the essays done for them.
+- October:
+- November:
+- December:
+- January:
+- February:
+- March:
+- April:
+- May:
+- June: